DregHub/DregDVR/README.md

 	posted_downloadqueue_dir = _Posted_DownloadQueue              = The name of the directory is customizable for reasons
 	posted_completeduploads_dir = _Posted_CompletedUploads        = The name of the directory is customizable for reasons
 	posted_playlists_dir = _Posted_Playlists                      = The name of the directory is customizable for reasons
+	posted_notices_dir = _Posted_CommunityMessages                = The name of the directory is customizable for reasons
 	metadata_dir = _Meta                                          = The name of the directory is customizable for reasons
 	log_dir = _Logs                                               = The name of the directory is customizable for reasons
 	auth_dir = _Auth                                              = The name of the directory is customizable for reasons